-The main rules of this law state:
+The main rules are:

-- Both companies and freelancers will have to provide access to all the necessary programs by which their recipients can read, download, and print the electronic invoices.
+- Both companies and freelancers will have to provide access to all the necessary programs by which their recipients can read, download, and print electronic invoices.

 - The invoices should be available electronically to the recipients for at least four years.